llpeterson/internetworking/basic-ip.md

 number and allocate the IP addresses with that network number to several physical networks, which are now referred to as *subnets*.
 Several things need to be done to make this work.
 First, the subnets should be close to each other.
-This is because at a distant point in the Internet, they will all look like a single network, having only one network number between them.
+This is because from a distant point in the Internet, they will all look like a single network, having only one network number between them.
 This means that a router will only be able to select one route to reach any of the subnets, so they had better all be in the same